dry-rb/dry-rb.org/source/gems/dry-view/configuration.html.md

 ## Sharing configuration with inheritance

-In an app with many views, it is helpful to use inheritance to share common settings.
-Create a base view controller class for your app's default settings, then inherit from it in each individual view.
+In an app with many views, it’s helpful to use inheritance to share common settings.
+Create a base view controller class for your app's default settings and inherit from it for each individual view.

 ```ruby
 module MyApp